 You can also watch the recently rebooted Duck Tales series, which is just as good as the original, on Disney Plus as well.

 First launched in 2007, Phineas and Ferb remain one of the best-animated series from the Disney family.
 Phineas Flynn and his stepbrother Ferb Fletcher get into all sorts of adventures while on summer vacation.
 This causes no end of issues for sister Candace, who is constantly trying to tell on her brothers to their parents.
 Oh, did we mention their pet platypus Perry, who is secretly a super-spy out to thwart the world takeover efforts of the evil Dr. Heinz Doofenshmirtz?
 You can’t help but smile when you watch this show.
 It’s just plain fun.

 Be sure to also check out Phineas and Ferb: The Movie on Disney Plus.
-Look for another original film, The Phineas and Ferb Movie: Candace Against the Universe, to debut on Disney Plus in 2020.
+Look for another original film, The Phineas and Ferb Movie: Candace Against the Universe, that recently dropped on the service.

 3. Gravity Falls

 One of the best Disney Channel animated series is now one of the best Disney Plus TV shows to stream.
 It’s the “typical” tale of a 12-year-old boy, Dipper Pines, and his twin sister Mabel.
 They travel to Gravity Falls, Oregon for the summer to visit their uncle.
 However, the town turns out to be a magnet for strange supernatural creatures and forces.
 The show has some truly funny episodes that bring modern humor to stock sitcom premises.
 It’s fun for the entire family, and that’s what many of us need right now.